TimGrt/Ansible-Workshop-Exercises/docs/day1/ansible-core/ansible-core-basics.md

 ansible ALL=(ALL) NOPASSWD:ALL
 ```

-We can check if the `ansible` as the required permissions:
+We can check if the `ansible` user has the required permissions:

 ```bash
 [root@node1 ~]# sudo -l -U ansible